mamikuck/FiveDemoWebShop/README.md

 1. Go to `cypress/fixture/testData.json` - add desired test data:

 - a) "UserNAME": " XXX " - here new user can be defined with format e.g. "Petar987"
+  (if there is an existing user already registered, the log file will show the info in cypress as alert)
 - b) "Password": " XXX " - here new password can be defined with format e.g. "Pass1234!"

 2. Go to `cypress/fixture/testProducts.json` - add desired test data: